build-week-school-cloud/marketing-page/README.md

 # marketing-page

+<p>This Project shows the usages of HTML/CSS, Responsiveness, and PreProcessing as stated below:</p>

 <h1>HTML/CSS</h1>

 <p> This project laid out the design that matches the example perfectly.
 CSS fundamentals such as: box model, flexbox, and positioning were used appropriately.<p>